Fenominall/WeatherForecasts/README.md

 # WeatherForecasts

-Welcome to the Weather App!
 This iOS application provides users with real-time weather forecasts based on their current location.
 It offers detailed current, hourly, and 7-day weather forecasts for users to plan their day or week ahead.

 # Features: